Only When I Stop To Think

 I am not a savage.

-I soaked in the gore of the illithid for but a few moments.
+I soaked in the gore of the illithid for only a few moments.

-An elf stopped us on our way to clean the blood, claiming an intellect devourer had fled the wreckage.
-I followed his direction and found nothing but a boar.
+On our way to the beach, an elf stopped us.
+The first living being we'd come across.
+That wasn't related to the illithid.
+He claimed an intellect devourer had fled the wreckage, and asked for its death.
+Curious, I followed his direction and found nothing but a boar.

-I would not reward his cowaradice with execution.
+So, I did not reward his cowardice with execution.
 Not yet.
-Not if he kept his knife to himself.
+I'll stay my blade as long as he kepts his to himself.

-But I would not reward his paranoia with acceptance either.
-He had his own problems.
-Let him solve them.
+But I would also not reward his actions with acceptance either.
+Even with a fearful apology.
+He had his own problems, just as we had ours.
+I will let him solve them.

 Alone.